GoogleFeud/ms2/README.md

 # MS2
-**A programming language written in pure javascript, aiming to be as fast as javascript.**
+**A programming language written in javascript, aiming to be as fast as javascript.**

 # Table of contents